Interview with Creative Director/Designer of Unyforme Design

 It’s about repositioning the pressure, it's not about making it but what are you doing to make it.

-It’s so much easier when you start at a young age, when your mind is the freshest is the best.
-My mother had a conversation with me the other day and was applauding me with how hardworking I was and I just took it upon myself.
-Even though she still to this day isn't, you know, the happiest, I didn't go to university, but she is now starting to understand.
-I just felt like I had a different path in life, not just wasting time.
-For me, in moments where I'm just chilling, I've gotten to a point where I don't know if this is even healthy.
-My idea of relaxing is working but in a peaceful environment.
-So, if I'm in a nice quiet environment, I’m relaxed.
-I just have so many goals I want to achieve.
-I feel like it'll be easier for me to achieve if I'm working now while I’m freshest.
+It’s so much easier when you start at a young age, when your mind is at it’s freshest and possibly it’s best.
+My mother had a conversation with me a while ago and was applauding me about how hardworking I am and how I take it upon myself to get things done, even though she still to this day isn't, you know, the happiest, I didn't go to university, but she’s now starting to understand.
+I just felt like I had a different path in life.
+I've gotten to a point in life where—I don't know if this is even healthy but—my idea of relaxing is working but in a peaceful environment.
+If I'm in a nice, quiet environment, I’m relaxed.
+I have a lot of goals I want to achieve and I feel like it'll be easier for me to achieve them if I'm working now whilst I’m at my freshest.
 I have no reason not to.
-As much as I have an xbox, tv All of that stuff.
-It's like, it's not going anywhere.
-But I feel like you know, time is of the essence.
-You know, you can't take back time you can only make of it what you so I try my best to just make sure I do just completely just let go of work for at least a couple of hours a day but, as long as I'm still healthy and I can, why not.
-That's what's going to separate me from my peers and when I get to where I want to get to you'll see why I put my all into it.
+As much as I have an Xbox, TV and dozens of gadgets that I can indulge in, it's like, it's not going anywhere, but time is.
+Time is probably the best luxury there is because it’s something we’re all given.
+That unfortunate part is that some of us misuse it or don’t grasp it while we can.

 Productivity never goes in vain.
 In whatever it is you are doing, always be productive, it might just come in some way you don’t expect